ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 In this section I am going to mention what and what not I am going to cover in this book.

-As you can imagine that the data and AI is a vast and complex field, it's nearly impossible to cover every topic from concept to implementation in a single book hence I will be limiting the scope of this book to the concepts only.
+As you can imagine, the data and AI being a vast and complex field, it's nearly impossible to cover every topic from concept to implementation in a single book.
+Hence as I am covering the breadth of topics, I will be limiting the scope of this book to the concepts only.
+I have already mentioned in the previous section that concepts are the starting point and important in a view that it abstracts the real-world phenomenon, it exposes you to the topic well enough so that you can explore it further on need basis.

 - Covered: breadth of the Data and AI field to just enough depth, sticking to the comcepts
 - Not covered: specialization in each of the sub-fields, not the implementation details